 Krosnick is the recipient of the Chevalier du Violoncelle Award from the Eva Janzer Memorial Cello Center at the Jacobs School of Music at Indiana University.
 In 2011, as a member of the Juilliard String Quartet, he received the Lifetime Achievement Award from the National Academy of Recording Arts and Sciences.

 In 2015, Joel Krosnick received the Juilliard School President’s Medal for Service to the Arts.

-Born in New Haven, Conn., Krosnick completed his Bachelor of Arts degree at Columbia University and holds honorary doctoral degrees from Michigan State University, Jacksonville University, and the San Francisco Conservatory of Music.
+Born in New Haven, Conn., Krosnick completed his bachelor of arts degree at Columbia University and holds honorary doctoral degrees from Michigan State University, Jacksonville University, and the San Francisco Conservatory of Music.
 He has been a member of the Juilliard faculty since 1974 and chair of the cello department since 1994.
-He is also on faculty of the Kneisel Hall Chamber Music Festival.
+He is also on the faculty of the Kneisel Hall Chamber Music Festival.